20tab/talos/{{cookiecutter.project_slug}}/README.md

 ### Environment variables

 In order for the project to run correctly, a number of environment variables must be set in an `.env` file inside the orchestrator directory.
-For ease of use, a `.env.tpl` template is provided for each of the aforementioned files.
+For ease of use, a `.env.tpl` template is provided.

 Enter the newly created **project** directory and crate the `.env` file coopying from ``.env.tpl`: